craigeley/no-style-please/writing.md

 which_category: blog
 title: 'Writing'
 ---
-This page includes a *lot* of material going back a long way, from one-line Tumblr posts to thousand word Substack newsletters to many thousands of words academic essays.
+This page is called "writing," but it's really just an old-fashioned blog.
+Recent articles are below, with more materials being periodically added from my archive of old Tumblr and Wordpress posts going back to 2010 or so.
+If you'd like to get infrequently notified of new posts, please sign up for the newsletter.